harshitvasu/just-notes/modern-history/spectrum-5.md

 surrendered at Rawalpindi, and their Afghan allies were chased out of India.
 (Gujarat is a small town on the banks of River Jhelum.)
-120 ✫ A Brief History of Modern India

 Result At the end of the war came:
 ● surrender of the Sikh army and Sher Singh in 1849;
 ● annexation of Punjab; and for his services the Earl